 Beds on these rails will lock into multiple positions using 5 pin positions throughout the length of the van, allowing you to drive with an R & R bed and passengers immediately behind the cab (a much more conventional driving dynamic – so you won’t have to bellow down the cabin to your passengers).
-This also means there’s no need to wedge a seat in place should you need to store all your worldly possessions behind it.
+Also leaving room fo 3 or 4 bikes in the boot for a convenient way of getting you bikes out and about.

 Beds: Cambee Flex 118 double and Flex 156 full width

 Rail length: SWB: 2.2m / LWB: 2.6m

 No of driving positions: 5